PIR-PIXR/CPIR/README.md

     $ ./ComBE

 ## Performance
 The implementation results show that our schemes with extra protection for the Client will increase the **constant** practical time on both servers and the client sides compared to the original PIR.
+We implemented multiple database sizes and several servers in the system.
+The overhead of LM is constant with the same size n, so when the database size increases, the percentage of LM time reduces significantly in the total LM-PIR time (see Fig. 1).
+The computation time for servers and the Client is below one second in most scenarios when the number of colluding servers is k − 1, except in the LM-WY case.

 <p align="center">
   <img width="400" height="300" src="https://user-images.githubusercontent.com/87842051/213037442-67e59f59-e73d-424f-9b39-6fcf5ddc3461.png"> <img width="400" height="300" src="https://user-images.githubusercontent.com/87842051/213038130-c65c1388-7e95-4100-af92-c71a4337a0f9.png">
 </p>